Zelda 25th Anniversary: Remembering A Link To The Past

 Check out our Zelda feed for more memories of this beloved Nintendo series.

-appeared in Game Informer issue #222
+This essay originally appeared in Game Informer issue #222